Why study elementary education at the University of Maine?

 Opportunities after graduation

 For students wishing to continue on to graduate school, an elementary education degree is preparation for a variety of graduate programs.
 Students might pursue further work in general education, or pursue specialties such as instructional technology, special education, early childhood education, counselor education, educational leadership or a discipline such as science and mathematics education.
+Other opportunities include the 4+1 program in special education, where students can earn a bachelor’s degree in elementary education and master’s in special education in just five years.

 Faculty members in the elementary education program are nationally recognized scholars in their fields and have received national and state level teaching awards as secondary school educators and as college instructors.
 They are also well-represented in professional organizations both statewide and nationally.
 Our faculty are from a diverse range of professional backgrounds and draw on a variety of pedagogical perspectives.
 Many have taught in the United States and abroad, in urban, suburban and rural schools.
 Equally important, our faculty are accessible and available to students as a resource for assistance with classwork, advising and research.